• Home

 A

-sphere (a globe) is the optimum shape for a stem succulent as it has the smallest
+(a globe) is the optimum shape for a stem succulent as it has the smallest

 possible surface area in proportion to volume, keeping water loss to a